encode/django-rest-framework/docs/tutorial/1-serialization.md

 Before we do anything else we'll create a new virtual environment, using [virtualenv].
 This will make sure our package configuration is kept nicely isolated from any other projects we're working on.

+    cd ~
+    mkdir tutorial && cd tutorial
     virtualenv env
     source env/bin/activate

 Now that we're inside a virtualenv environment, we can install our package requirements.

-    pip install django
-    pip install djangorestframework
+Pygments will be used for code highlighting.

-    pip install pygments  # We'll be using this for the code highlighting
+    pip install django djangorestframework pygments

 **Note:** To exit the virtualenv environment at any time, just type `deactivate`.
 For more information see the [virtualenv documentation][virtualenv].